TaiXeflar/VSCode-Dev-Setup/Endnotes.md

     - macOS Monterey 12.6

  - Development Application:
-    - VSCode for macOS
+    - Microsoft Visual Studio Code for macOS
     - Python 3.9.7

-    -
+ - Test Logs:
+    - Testing in progress by Ian Chang on macOS Monterey

 ## Contributors.Workspace.Share - OST
 We played these BGM while we contributors build this repository: